Apple File System: New useful feature APFS made possible

-Outdated HFS+ hung on as long as could, but as a file storage system it simply couldn't keep up with the needs of iOS and macOS users.
-APFS, on the other hand, is equipped for solid state drives (SSDs), uses the TRIM command, and can handle far more data with an increasingly flexible approach.
-Now that the majority of people back up and store files in the cloud, using iCloud, Time Machine and other services, a flexible approach is more appropriate, which is another reason for the eventual roll-out of APFS across the Apple ecosystem.
+Outdated HFS+ hung on as long as could, but as a file storage system, it simply couldn't keep up with iOS and macOS users' needs.
+APFS, on the other hand, is equipped for solid-state drives (SSDs), uses the TRIM command, and can handle far more data with an increasingly flexible approach.
+Now that most people back up and store files in the cloud, using iCloud, Time Machine, and other services, a flexible approach is more appropriate, which is another reason for the eventual roll-out of APFS across the Apple ecosystem.

 How to use APFS?
 New features you should know about